schaermu/vagrant-osm-tileserver/README.md

 The maps are rendered using [osm-bright](https://github.com/mapbox/osm-bright), GIS data is imported from [Geofabrik](http://download.geofabrik.de/) (using the latest data for [Switzerland](http://download.geofabrik.de/europe/switzerland.html), downloaded on provision).
 The setup is based on [this article](https://switch2osm.org/serving-tiles/manually-building-a-tile-server-14-04/).

 It is HIGHLY advised to setup the box on a fast SSD disk (due to the high I/O throughput required for the GIS-data import).
+The disk space required on the server is about 15 GB (depends on the amount of tiles that are rendered).

 When changing the memory settings for the box, don't forget to adapt the cache-setting for the osm2pgsql call (L112 in `vagrant\Vagrantfile`).
 It should be half the value of the memory space allocated.

 ## Usage
 1. Make sure you have the latest versions of both [Vagrant](https://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) installed.